stefanofa/awesome/TOPICS.md

 ## miscellaneous

 *   [stevedylandev/bhvr](https://github.com/stevedylandev/bhvr) - A monorepo template using Bun, Hono, Vite, and React

-*   [zaidmukaddam/scira](https://github.com/zaidmukaddam/scira) - Scira (Formerly MiniPerplx) is a minimalistic AI-powered search engine that helps you find information on the internet and cites it too.
-Powered by Vercel AI SDK!
-Search with models like xAI's Grok 3.

 *   [RooVetGit/Roo-Code](https://github.com/RooVetGit/Roo-Code) - Roo Code (prev.
 Roo Cline) gives you a whole dev team of AI agents in your code editor.